 As the residuals of the VAR model are normally distributed and they are also free from the problem of serial correlation as well as Heteroskedasticity (Table-8, Annex), the results are acceptable.
-The result from the CUSUM test further shows that the model is stable (Chart-3a & 3b, Annex).
-The impulse response function (Cholesky dof adjusted method) shows that when a positive shock of one standard deviation is given to REER/NEER, the TB responses negatively and it lasts at least for up to 10 periods/years ahead (Chart-4a & 4b, Annex).
-That is, TB response negatively to any positive shock on REER as well as NEER.
-It means that when REER/NEER goes up or appreciates, TB will go down continuously.
-Or, putting it in another way around, when REER/NEER decreases or depreciates, TB increases continuously in the future.
-This gives rise to a flatter "L" shaped curve in response to the devaluation of the exchange rate in contrary to the textbook type "J- curve" phenomenon.
+The result from the CUSUM test further shows that the model is stable (Chart-3, Annex).
+The impulse response function (Cholesky dof adjusted method) shows that when a positive shock of one standard deviation is given to NEER, the TB responses negatively and it lasts at least for up to 10 periods/years ahead (Chart-4, Annex).
+That is, TB response negatively to any positive shock on NEER.
+It means that when NEER goes up or appreciates, TB will go down continuously.
+Or, putting it in another way around, when NEER decreases or depreciates, TB increases continuously in the future.
+This gives rise to a flatter "L" shaped curve in response to the devaluation in contrary to the textbook type "J- curve" phenomenon.